-Role Responsibility Board Approves the CMF Ensures that all reasonable steps are taken so that all responsible persons clearly understand and comply with the requirements of the CMF Ensures accurate records of Board decisions are maintained, including, minutes of Board (which include details of each conflict identified and the action taken to avoid or manage the conflict), board committee and other relevant meeting papers Ensures any new responsible person is required to disclose all relevant interests and duties prior to taking up the appointment Reviews the Register of Interests and Duties at each Board Meeting Chief Executive Officer Ensures all employees are aware of and comply with the CMF and the procedures for reporting a conflict Finance Audit & Compliance Committee (FACC) The Board has delegated responsibility for the oversight of the implementation and maintenance of the CMF to the FACC Performs annual review of the CMF for recommendation to the Board Reviews the Register of Interests and Duties at each of its meetings Reviews the Blackout register covering each Blackout period Reviews switching activity in each Blackout period Governance Risk & Compliance team (GRC) Ongoing monitoring of compliance with the CMF Responsible for monitoring compliance with agreed actions of each conflict and ensuring that all conflicts are accurately recorded, kept up-to-date and records maintained Obtains confirmation from material outsourced providers as part of annual outsourcing attestation Provides training for the employees engaged on the Fund, on the requirements and implementation of the CMF Maintains the Gift Register Group Executive - Governance Risk & Compliance (GE - GRC) Issues emails to advise of commencement and cessation of each Blackout period
+Dala Degrapaibility Role Board Responsibility Боаго Approves the CMF Ensures that all reasonable steps are taken so that all responsible persons clearly understand and comply with the requirements of the CMF Ensures accurate records of Board decisions are maintained, including, minutes of Board (which include details of each conflict identified and the action taken to avoid or manage the conflict), board committee and other relevant meeting papers Ensures any new responsible person is required to disclose all relevant interests and duties prior to taking up the appointment relevant interests and duties prior to taking up the appointment Reviews the Register of Interests and Duties at each Board Meeting Chief Executive Ensures all employees are aware of and comply with the CMF and Officer the procedures for reporting a conflict, this includes any identified insurance conflicts.
+Finance Audit & The Board has delegated responsibility for the oversight of the Compliance Committee (FACC) implementation and maintenance of the CMF to the FACC oommittee (1700) Performs annual review of the CMF for recommendation to the Board Reviews the Register of Interests and Duties at each of its meetings Reviews the Blackout register covering each Blackout period Reviews switching activity in each Blackout period Governance Risk & Ongoing monitoring of compliance with the CMF Compliance team Chigoling membering of compliance with the civil (GRĊ) Responsible for monitoring compliance with agreed actions of each conflict and ensuring that all conflicts are accurately recorded, kept up-to-date and records maintained Obtains confirmation from material outsourced providers as part of annual outsourcing attestation Describes to describe a few than 1 Provides training for the employees engaged on the Fund, on the requirements and implementation of the CMF Maintains the Gift Register manianio die Citti Coglotoi Updating the CMF to ensure consistency in who is responsible for conflicts management.

-Monitors Blackout period documentation and performs post blackout analysis of transactions and reports exceptions to the FACC and Board Receives and reviews quarterly switching reports of Directors staff who are members of REISuper Fund and reports results to FACC Company Secretary Maintains Register of Interests and Duties Ensures any conflict declaration made by a Responsible Person is recorded in the minutes Organises training on the CMF for the Board Other Responsible Persons Report potential or actual conflicts to Chair of Board or CEO Advisers or Consultants Provide confirmation that a conflict management policy in the nature of the CMF is in place for their organisation and, if also a material outsourced provider, must confirm on an annual basis, their and if applicable their organisation's, compliance with the CMF.
+Group Executive - Governance Risk & Compliance (the 'GE - GRC') Issues emails to advise of commencement and cessation of each Blackout period Monitors Blackout period documentation and performs post blackout analysis of transactions and reports exceptions to the FACC and Board Receives and reviews quarterly switching reports of Board directors and staff who are members of REISuper Fund and reports results to FACC Company Secretary Maintains Register of Interests and Duties Ensures any conflict declaration made by a Responsible Person is recorded in the minutes Organises training on the CMF for the Board Other Responsible Persons Report potential or actual conflicts to Chair of Board or CEO Advisers or Provide confirmation that a conflict management policy in the Consultants nature of the CMF is in place for their organisation and, if also a material outsourced provider, must confirm on an annual basis, their and if applicable their organisation's, compliance with the CMF.